uGboly/German-Anki-made-easy/README.md

 **German Anki Made Easy** is a tool designed to help learners efficiently create and organize Anki flashcards for German vocabulary.
 It offers two main features:

-1. **Automated Anki Card Creation**: Uses the Azure OpenAI API to generate Anki cards for German words.
+1. **Automated Anki Card Creation**: Uses the OpenAI API to generate Anki cards for German words.
 2. **Vocabulary Categorization**: Organizes words from your Anki deck by prefixes, stems, and synonyms, providing clear and structured summaries.

 ## Getting Started